-This chapter describes open space, park facilities, and resource conservation opportunities in the Plan Area and adjoining areas.
-Open space and park facilities will be located throughout the Plan Area, and the chapter provides policy guidance for minimum design requirements, project phasing, and operations issues for open space, park facilities, and wetlands.
+This chapter describes open space, park facilities, and resource conservation policies in the Plan Area The chapter provides policy guidance for minimum design requirements, project phasing, and operations issues for open space, park facilities, and wetlands.
 Additionally, as many parts of the Plan Area may develop slowly, this chapter addresses minimum maintenance and safety requirements for undeveloped areas that may function as a kind of open space until they are developed.
-Since the Plan Area also contains cultural and natural resources, this chapter identifies policies related to cultural and natural resource conservation.
+Since the Plan Area also contains cultural and natural resources, this chapter identifies policies related to cultural and natural resource conservation, in addition to those in the Coastal General Plan.